Kurrawong/provworkflow/README.md

 The source code is available at: https://github.com/Kurrawong/provworkflow

-## Use & License
+## License

-This software is made available for use under the [Creative Common Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).
-See the [LICENSE](LICENSE) file for the deed.
+This code is available for reuse according to the https://opensource.org/license/bsd-3-clause[BSD 3-Clause License].

+&copy; 2022-2025 KurrawongAI

 ## Maintainers